rubyworks/rc/README.md

     require 'rc'

-    RC.setup('detroit', :command) do |config|
+    RC.court 'detroit' do |config|
+      if config.command?
         Detroit.rc_config << config
       end
+    end

 In our example, `detroit` is required this configuration will be proccessed.
-The optional `:command` argument, ensures that it only happens if `$0 == 'detroit'`.
+The `if config.command?` condition ensures that it only happens if the config's `command` property matches the current command, i.e. `$0 == 'detroit'`.
 We can see that Detroit stores the configuration for later us.
 When Detroit gets around to loading a project's build assemblies, it will check this `rc_config` setting and evaluate the configurations found there via Detroit's own DSL.

 It is important that 'rc' be required first, ideally before anything else.
 This ensure RC will pick up all configured features.